ryanozx/tp/docs/UserGuide.md

   * Employees are displayed in the order in which they are arranged in the employee list.

 #### Finding employees by at least one specified tag: `find-some-tag`

+To find employees by at least one of the specified tags, use the `find-some-tag` command.
+This command will find employees that are currently associated with at least one of the specified tags that you enter.

 1. Type in the following [command](#glossary) in the [command box](#glossary) `find-some-tag t/TAG [t/MORE_TAGS]...` where `TAG` is to be replaced with the name of the [tags](#glossary).
    * At least one tag should be entered for search and more tags can be entered if you want to search for more.